 How to Grow Homalomena

 Akin to one of their relatives, the Philodendron, Homalomena plants are tropic-loving plants.
-So the answer to “how to grow Homalomena” is pretty obvious in regards to its temperature requirements.
+So the answer to “how to grow Homalomena” is pretty obvious in regard to its temperature requirements.

-Homalomena care as a houseplant will require an optimal temperature of between 60-90 F. (16-32 C.).
+Homalomena care as a houseplant will require an optimal temperature of between 60 and 90 degrees F. (16-32 C.).
 Tropical indeed!
-That said, growing Homalomena plants can withstand temperatures as low as 40 F. (4 C.) with little to no damage.
+That said, growing Homalomena plants can withstand temperatures as low as 40 degrees F. (4 C.) with little to no damage.

 Homalomena houseplants do well in medium to low light exposures but truly thrive in medium light conditions.
 An over abundance of sun can scorch the foliage, causing burnt spots on the leaves.

 Homalomena care will also include a regular watering schedule.
 Homalomena plants do not like to be dry, nor do they like to be sitting in water.
 Saturate the soil and be sure to provide good drainage.